0xFireball/PenguinUpload/README.md

   - Share download links, even to password protected files, which will prompt for the password.
 Links can also be generated containing encoded passwords.
+- Rich download/embed support
+  - Stream raw files with a simple API call
+  - Supports partial download, allowing for streaming of content directly from cloud storage
 - Advanced user management
   - User privileges, advanced admin API
   - File storage quotas and enforcement